Chiomalina/Two-Sum-Algorithm/README.md

 ---
 ## 📘 Learning Journey

-When I began this project, I started with the naive approach — a straightforward double loop that checks every pair of numbers.
+When I began this project, I started with the naive approach a straightforward double loop that checks every pair of numbers.
 It worked fine for small arrays but quickly became inefficient as the list grew.

 Curiosity led me to analyze its time complexity (O(n²)), and I challenged myself to optimize it.
-By introducing a hash map (dictionary), I learned to track complements in real-time — cutting the complexity down to O(n) while maintaining clarity and correctness.
+By introducing a hash map (dictionary), I learned to track complements in real-time, cutting the complexity down to O(n) while maintaining clarity and correctness.

 Through iterative testing and refactoring, I gained hands-on experience with:

-- Algorithmic thinking — recognizing patterns and trade-offs.
+- Algorithmic thinking, recognizing patterns and trade-offs.

-- Optimization techniques — using data structures to reduce runtime.
+- Optimization techniques, using data structures to reduce runtime.

-- Test-driven development — verifying correctness through every iteration.
+- Test-driven development,  verifying correctness through every iteration.

 This journey reflects my growth as a developer: not just solving problems, but improving how I solve them.